yasminebenmoussa8-ui/Financial-modeling-case/README.md

-# Integrated Three-Statement Financial Model | Blu Containers
+# Integrated Three-Statement Financial Model | Blu Containers' case

-This project consists of a fully integrated three-statement financial model developed in Microsoft Excel to forecast the financial performance of Blu Containers over a five-year horizon (2023–2027).
+This project consists of a fully integrated three-statement financial model developed in Microsoft Excel to forecast Blu Containers' financial performance over a five-year horizon (2023–2027).

-The model integrates the Income Statement, Balance Sheet, Cash Flow Statement, and supporting schedules while incorporating scenario analysis to assess profitability, liquidity, and capital structure under different operating environments.
+The model links the Income Statement, Balance Sheet, Cash Flow Statement, and supporting schedules through dynamic formulas and incorporates scenario analysis, debt modelling, and liquidity forecasting to evaluate the impact of different operating assumptions on financial performance.
+## Model Features

+- Fully integrated Income Statement, Balance Sheet and Cash Flow Statement
+- Dynamic scenario switch (Base / Best / Worst Case)
+- Automated debt schedule with revolving credit facility
+- Working capital forecasting
+- Capacity-constrained production modelling
+- Integrated tax schedule
+- Five-year financial projections
 ---

 ## Project Architecture
 ### 1. Assumptions & Scenario Controls
 This section establishes the operational core and macroeconomic drivers of the model.
 It features a centralized scenario switch that dynamically alternates variables across three cases: **Base Case** (Research Forecast), **Best Case** (+4% Pricing / High Growth), and **Worst Case** (-4% Pricing / High Inflation).

-* Volume Constraints:** Sales volume growth is modeled at 5.0% for 2023 and 4.0% thereafter.
+* Volume Constraints: Sales volume growth is modeled at 5.0% for 2023 and 4.0% thereafter.
 Crucially, the model incorporates an absolute production capacity wall at **420,000 units/year**, which forces unconstrained growth to cap out and hit 100% capacity utilization by 2027 under the Base Case.
-* Cost Structures:** Variable inputs (Raw Materials at $226/unit and Utilities at $66.2/unit) and fixed overheads ($69.0M total in 2023) scale annually based on scenario-specific inflation rates.
+* Cost Structures: Variable inputs (Raw Materials at $226/unit and Utilities at $66.2/unit) and fixed overheads ($69.0M total in 2023) scale annually based on scenario-specific inflation rates.

 ![Scenario Assumptions Control](images/Assumptions.png)

 ### 2. Income Statement Analysis
-The Income Statement tracks the top-line performance and structural profitability of Blu Containers.
-It highlights how vulnerable the company's margins are to pricing cycles, even when sales volumes are rising.

-* **The 2024 Margin Squeeze:** Under the Base Case, a sharp cyclical dip in gross sales price to **$725/unit** (down from $800 in 2023) drives a revenue contraction to $233.6M.
-Consequently, EBITDA collapses by 36.2% down to **$47.1M**, compressing EBITDA margins from 29.3% to a low of **20.2%**.
-* **Profitability Recovery:** Performance peaks in 2025 when pricing rebounds to $825/unit, lifting EBITDA to **$86.5M** (30.7% margin) before capacity constraints flatten the upside in 2027.
+The Income Statement forecasts revenue, operating expenses, EBITDA, EBIT and Net Income over the five-year projection period based on the selected operating scenario.

+The model links pricing assumptions, production volumes, capacity constraints and operating costs to evaluate their impact on profitability and margin evolution.
+It also captures the sensitivity of earnings under different macroeconomic environments.

+Key outputs include:
+- Revenue forecast
+- EBITDA and EBITDA margin
+- EBIT
+- Net Income

+Under the Base Case, lower selling prices in 2024 reduce EBITDA and temporarily compress operating margins before profitability recovers as pricing improves.

 ![EBITDA Scenario Comparison](images/Net_revenue.png)